winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 156. Since the success of deep learning mainly takes roots in its ability to extract features that can be used to classify images well, outputs of the layers of a well-trained deep neural network have already contained semantic meaning.
 157. In all experiments, we use the following training parameters, unless mentioned otherwise.
 158. Different body parts such legs, head and muscles are stylized appropriately in accordance with their semantic role, and these styles are blended seamlessly across the surface to form a cohesive texture.
+159. **computationally intensive (expensive) and time consuming  (and costly)**
+160. watermarking is frequently used to prove image ownership as a form of copyright protection.
+As such, watermarking methods prioritize robustness over secrecy: messages should be recoverable even after the encoded image is modified or distorted.

 ## 词汇